Wizek/derive-topdown/README.md

 We have to specify makeEq or other Derivation values here and I am not sure how to eleminate it.

-Solution is is to use standalone deriving. it will be supposrt in GHC 7.10 standalone deriving will be supported and you do not need to write.
-Currently unimplemented.
+Solution 2 is is to use standalone deriving. it will be supposrt in GHC 7.10 standalone deriving will be supported and you do not need to write. *Currently unimplemented*.

     deriving (Data, Typeable, Generic, Ord,Eq,Show)